abdulkayyummuttaki/RockbusterStealth-LLC/README.md

 	SELECT Count(distinct name) FROM film_category INNER JOIN category USING (category_id)" `RESULT: 17`

-Total number of Gernre
++Total number of Gernre

 	SELECT COUNT(name) FROM category
 `RESULT:20`

 ## Some of the analytics queries to answer business questions

-Top 100 films title that made the least sales.
++ Top 100 films title that made the least sales.

 	WITH aggregate_customer_amount_cte AS
 	(